From static to adaptive: immune memory-based jailbreak detection for large language models: Experiment Setting

 \subsection{Datasets}

-To comprehensively evaluate the robustness and adaptability of our jailbreak detection framework, we consider six mainstream jailbreak attack methods.
-Each attack type generated 850 adversarial prompts derived from original questions, with 520 sourced from the AdvBench dataset and 330 from the PhTest dataset.
-These datasets, which shown on the Table-\ref{table: datasets}, encompass harmful prompt categories commonly used in LLM safety evaluations, covering the six primary assessment dimensions for safe content generation.
+To comprehensively evaluate the performance of our proposed framework, six mainstream jailbreak attacks are considered.
+For each attack type, 850 adversarial prompts are generated per target model from original questions, with 520 sourced from the AdvBench dataset and 330 from the PhTest dataset.
+As shown in Table \ref{table: datasets}, beyond the two seed datasets utilized for generating jailbreak prompts, we incorporate three safety datasets in our subsequent experiments.
+These are employed to assess the guard’s false positive rate on benign prompts.
 The detailed descriptions of the attack types are provided below. \begin{itemize} \item[$\bullet$] \textbf{GCG}\cite{gcg} performs optimization-driven suffix search to construct high-efficacy jailbreak suffixes, representing state-of-the-art white-box gradient-based prompting techniques. \item[$\bullet$] \textbf{AutoDAN}\cite{AutoDAN} employs iterative black-box reinforcement to automatically generate harmful prompt chains, simulating attacker-driven strategy exploration. \item[$\bullet$] \textbf{PAIR}\cite{PAIR} manipulates role-playing and instruction-following tendencies of LLMs by assigning deceptive personas to elicit unsafe outputs. \item[$\bullet$] \textbf{DrAttack}\cite{drattack} leverages multi-turn dialog role simulation, enabling the attacker to gradually bypass safety constraints through contextual embedding. \item[$\bullet$] \textbf{Base64}\cite{jailbroken} ncoding-based attacks conceal harmful intentions by encoding malicious instructions in Base64, requiring the model to decode before refusal, thereby exploiting preprocessing vulnerabilities. \item[$\bullet$] \textbf{Zulu}\cite{zulu} attacks paraphrase or obfuscate harmful intents using low-resources languages, challenging detectors to identify semantically latent malicious intent rather than surface-level toxicity. \end{itemize}